libgdx/ashley/README.md

 1. Install [Gradle](http://www.gradle.org/downloads)
 2. Check out the Git repository
-3. Import the `core` project.
+3. Import the `ashley` project.
 It works with Eclipse, Intellij, Netbeans or the command line.
 4. Now you can either:
-  * Run the `jar` task to generate `ashley/core/build/libs/ashley-version.jar`
+  * Run the `jar` task to generate `ashley/build/libs/ashley-version.jar`
-  * Add the `core` project as a dependency to yours
+  * Add the `ashley` project as a dependency to yours

 ## Examples